livz/livz.github.io/_posts/2020-03-14-awae-course-exam-review.md

 ## Exam

-The exam is not easy and requires a bit of concentration, and a good understanding of the techniques used in the lab.
+The exam is not easy and requires a bit of concentration and a good understanding of the techniques used in the lab.
 I would say there are no *tricky* challenges to solve but the exam is slightly more difficult than the lab.
 In my case I had some serious problems with the internet connection on the first day.
 Because the exam is proctored, I had to restart the camera monitoring software almost 150 times.
 That was very very frustrating.
 I had a plan for the second day but luckily my connection got back to normal and didn't have to implement the contingency plan.
 I learn some things from this:

 * Don't loose hope and panic.
 If something doesn't work keep hammering at it until you find another path!
 * Avoid rabbit holes and don't chase endlessly the same issue.